A Central Limit Theorem for the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

 For the second term on the right-hand side of \eqref{firstcov}, begin with the trivial bound on $\mathbb{P}(Z=1)$ to get

 Finer decompositions are then needed to handle this last summation, and for this purpose, we specify an optimal alignment with certain properties.

-Recall from Remark~\ref{rmk:existence} that there always exists an optimal alignment $\mathbf{r}=(r_0,r_1,r_2,...,r_d)$ satisfying both \eqref{optcond1} and \eqref{optcond2} with $v=n^{\alpha}$, $0 < \alpha < 1$. {\it In the sequel, $\mathbf{r}$ denotes a uniquely defined optimal alignment which also specifies the pairs, in the sequences $X$ and $Y$, contributing to the longest common subsequence.} Such an alignment always exists, as just noted, and so we can define an injective map from $(X,Y)$ to the set of alignments.
+Recall from Remark~\ref{rmk:existence} that there always exists an optimal alignment $\mathbf{r}=(r_0,r_1,r_2,...,r_d)$ satisfying both \eqref{optcond1} and \eqref{optcond2} with $v=n^{\alpha}$, $0 < \alpha < 1$.
+In the sequel, $\mathbf{r}$ denotes such a (fixed) optimal alignment which also specifies the pairs, in the strings $X_1\cdots X_n$ and $Y_1\cdots Y_n$, contributing to the longest common subsequence.\footnote{This alignment might change according to different realizations of the words $X_1\cdots X_n$ and $Y_1\cdots Y_n$, i.e., it is random.
+But for each realization, and although there are possibly more than one choice of optimal alignments, we just fix one of those.} Such an alignment always exists, as just noted, and so we can define an injective map from $(X_1\cdots X_n,Y_1\cdots Y_n)$ to the set of alignments, making various definitions (such as the ones for $\mathcal{S}_{1,1}$ and $\mathcal{S}_{1,2}$, below) well defined.
 This abstract construction is enough for our purposes, since the argument below is independent of the choice of the alignment.
 Note also that conditionally on the event $\{Z=1\}$, $\mathbf{r}$ satisfies \eqref{optcond3}.

 To continue, we need another definition and some more notation.

 \begin{definition} For the optimal alignment $\mathbf{r}$, each of the sets

 is called a \emph{cell} of $\mathbf{r}$. \end{definition}